LPG Suppliers Compared

 supagas logo

-Supagas smoked the competition once again, taking out five stars across all research categories, including overall satisfaction, value for money, customer service, delivery service, bill and cost clarity and ease of sign-up/purchase.
+Supagas has smoked the competition once again, taking out five stars across almost all research categories, including overall satisfaction, customer service, bill and cost clarity, delivery service and ease of sign-up/purchase.
+It also achieved four stars for value for money.

 Editor’s notes